Currently in :

 In another scenario, Ellie is mentioned as a dependent on her parent’s 2020 tax return but was no longer in that age bracket in the latter part of 2021 but did not receive a stimulus payment because of her status as a dependent on her parents' 2020 tax return.
 In Ellie's 2021 tax return, she was eligible to file for the third stimulus check of $1,400.
 She can add other credit schemes like the Education Tax Credit to her tax filing, if she’s eligible for it, and avail a larger amount.

-How to claim Recovery Rebate Credit?
+How to claim Recovery Rebate Credit in 2023?

 To claim the credit, you must first be sure that you did not receive a stimulus payment or the payment you received was not the full amount you qualified for at the time.
 If you're certain that one of these is true, then you can mention this in your 2022 tax return.